gtalarico/django-vue-template/README.md

 ## Static Assets

-See `settings.prod` and `vue.config.js` for notes on static assets strategy.
+See `settings.dev` and `vue.config.js` for notes on static assets strategy.

 This template implements the approach suggested by Whitenoise Django.
 For more details see [WhiteNoise Documentation](http://whitenoise.evans.io/en/stable/django.html)